-- Where a treatment is specifically restricted under our Individual Funding Request Policy (Please click here) but where there may be exceptional circumstances that could justify relaxation of the policy.
+- Where a treatment is specifically restricted under our Individual Funding Request Policy and CCG commissioning statements or Humber aligned policy statements but where there may be exceptional circumstances that could justify relaxation of the policy.

 - Where specific approval is needed for a treatment to take place: This may be because such treatment is new or costly and a hospital trust needs to gain specific authorisation or because the request is for treatment in the private sector or with an organisation with which we do not have commissioning arrangements.

 We have a number of commissioning statements which set out our position on a number of more common clinical conditions/treatments.

 You can view a flowchart of the IFR process in our IFR Policy.

 Requests are only accepted from Consultants, Principals in General Practice, General Dental Practitioners or Autonomous Nurse Practitioners and are not accepted directly from patients.
 Requests will only be accepted when submitted via the IFR Electronic System website at https://ifryh.necsu.nhs.uk/.